cybercongress/launch-kit/params/README.md

 # Genesis Parameters

-Many genesis fields are self-evident, null, or uncontroversial (e.g. gas prices, which are chosen for spam prevention).

 Here the more subjective parameter choices are documented with the reasons behind their recommendation.

-Note that all durations are specified in nanoseconds.

 ## Staking Module